lowderchris/fluxon-mhd/doc/install-macos.md

 Set the code to do your desired run using the documentation (TBD)

-Run the configuration run script:
+Execute the configuration run script:

 ```sh
 python fluxpype/config_runner.py